Purpose of the Foundation Programme

 The Foundation Programme is part of the continuum of medical education.
 It is the only point in medical training which is common to all United Kingdom medical students and doctors and bridges the ‘gap’ between undergraduate medical training and hospital or General Practice specialty training.

-The Foundation Programme aims to ensure that all doctors deliver safe and effective patient care in accordance with the GMC guidance laid down in Tomorrow’s Doctors, The Trainee Doctor (2011) and Good Medical Practice (2006).
+The Foundation Programme aims to ensure that all doctors deliver safe and effective patient care in accordance with the GMC guidance laid down in Promoting excellence: standards for medical education and training (2015) and Good Medical Practice (2013).
 During the programme, foundation doctors work in a supportive environment where they are properly managed and supervised enabling them to learn through service delivery whilst ensuring that patients are not put at risk.
 Foundation doctors practise within their own level of competence and are provided with adequate supervision and feedback to reach higher levels of competence and to acquire new competences.
 The Foundation Programme builds on and develops the responsibilities of clinical professionalism.
 Satisfactory progress through the Foundation Programme indicates that a doctor is moving towards independent practice.

 Throughout medical school and the Foundation Programme, medical students and graduates should draw upon career information and guidance and reflect on their abilities, interests, opportunities and service needs to make more informed choices about their future career.
 Refer to the Career Management section in the Reference Guide and to www.nhscareers.nhs.uk.